 - performing an unnecessary surgery.

-If you can prove the elements of a medical malpractice claim, you can recover compensation for all of your legal damages.
+If you can prove the elements of a medical malpractice claim by a preponderance of the evidence, you can recover compensation for your damages.
+The elements of a malpractice claim in California are:

 - the defendant had a duty to use the skills, knowledge, and prudence commonly possessed in the defendant’s field,